SeanTKeegan/OpenCVPiano/README.md

 Simply run `main.py`.
 Stay very still when you run it :guardsman: and move slowly to see the output. :turtle:

+A screenrecording of the application running is available in the 'Media' folder.

 ## Required (Mac OS):

 * Python 2.7